 Now, this chemical does get a bad rap as being quite harsh and, in truth, if you have sensitive skin, it really is one to avoid.

-It does, however, play a very important role in dying hair.
+It does, however, play a very important role in dyeing hair.

-Basically, ammonia encourages the hair follicles to essentially open their surfaces.
+Basically, ammonia encourages the facial hair follicles to essentially open their surfaces.

 This allows the dye to penetrate into the hair itself, not just adhering to the hair surface.